oclhash75/FS99/README.md

 - Leave the rest to the scanner

 # List of CMS Supported
-RED HAWK's `CMS Detector` currently is able to detect the following CMSs (Content Management Systems) in case the website is using some other CMS, Detector will return _could not detect_.
+FS99 `CMS Detector` currently is able to detect the following CMSs (Content Management Systems) in case the website is using some other CMS, Detector will return _could not detect_.

 - WordPress
 - Joomla